May Is Skin Cancer Prevention Month – Know the Facts

 With basal cell and squamous cell a bump can form that may get a scab or bleed.
 It can be scaly or tender also.
 If you see any types of changes with lumps or moles on your skin, have your doctor check it out.
 Early detection is essential to successful removal of the cancer before it spreads (melanoma).

 Prevention is the best course of action with skin cancer.
-Prevention is easy!
-Stay out of the sun between 10am and 2pm, use sunscreen with at least SPF 30 daily, wear a hat whenever possible, use umbrellas at the beach, wear long sleeves and pants while doing yard work.
+Prevention is easy.
+Stay out of the sun between 10am and 2pm (if possible), use sunscreen with at least SPF 30 daily and reapply often when sweating or swimming, wear a hat, use umbrellas at the beach, wear long sleeves and pants while doing yard work.
 Regular skin checks are important year round.

 Summer is fun, just protect your skin and you can enjoy the season!